otalog/kwasiboat.github.io/_pages/about.md

 ---
 permalink: /
-title: " Kwasi Boateng, Ph.D."
+title: " Welcome to Kwasi's Profile"
 author_profile: true
 redirect_from:
   - /about/